|Program Sponsor:||Danish Institute for Study Abroad|

 How many credits are courses worth?

 Most courses are worth 3 credits, while a few carry 1 or 6 credits.
-Dickinson students enroll in a minimum of 12 credits for a total of four [Dickinson] credits.
+Effective Fall 2018: students must enroll in 15-18 credits for a total 4.5 Dickinson credits.
 Students choose one core course that focuses on a specific academic field or discipline and supplement this course with other electives, as well as the Language and Culture course.

 Will the courses count towards my major?